demisto/content/Packs/CiscoAMP/Integrations/CiscoAMP/README.md

 ### cisco-amp-computer-user-trajectory-list
 ***
-Fetch a specific computer's trajectory with given connector_guid and filter for events with user name activity.
+Fetch a specific computer's trajectory with a given connector_guid and filter for events with user name activity.

 #### Base Command